sigmdel/GNATS/README.md

 # GNAT'S Nearly Accurate Time Server

 *A tiny and very basic NTP server based on a GPS receiver.
-Runs on the SeeedStudio XIAO ESP32C3 or XIAO ESP32S3*
+Runs on most ESP32 SoCs connected to a TinyGPSPlus supported GPS receiver.*

 ![icon](img/gnat_128x128.png)

 ## Changes

+2026-05-10: Corrected the hardware serial configuration and added board definitions in `platformio.ini`.
+Cleaned up the code of `main.cpp`.

 2025-10-30: Added a [-?|-h|--help] command line option to the NTP client utilities in `utils/`.